hashgraph/hedera-sdk-java/README.md

-The [developer quickstart guide](docs/sdk/developer-guide.md) provides instructions on how to set up the environment, run unit and integration tests, and configure the project to work with different networks such as the Hiero test network, preview network, etc.
+The [developer quickstart guide](docs/sdk/developer-guide.md) provides instructions on how to set up the environment, run unit and integration tests, and configure the project to work with different networks such as the Hedera test network, preview network, etc.

 ## Support